fabric/fabric/.github/ISSUE_TEMPLATE/bug_report.md

 - What operating system are you using both client & server-side?
 - Are you using OpenSSH server or something else?
 - Which version or versions of the software are you using?
+  - Have you already tried the latest release?
+  - Have you, or can you, try some older releases to pin down where the bug appeared?
 - How can the developers recreate the bug on their end?
 If possible, include a copy of your code, the command you used to invoke it, and the full output of your run (if applicable.)